Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Conclusions

+We have also calculated the transition exponents for three thermodynamic functions, {\it viz.} chemical potential, condensate fraction and specific heat at constant particle number for a non-interacting Bose gas in an isotropic harmonic trap in one, two and three dimensions.
+For the three dimensional case, we have also investigated bosons interacting through a realistic two-body interaction.
+We find that the transition exponent for a particular thermodynamic function does not depend on $N$ or whether the bosons are interacting or not.
+It depends on the type of the thermodynamic function and the dimensionality of the space.
+This is consistent with the idea of universality.
+Even though the value of thermodynamic quantities depend strongly on $N$ and whether the bosons are interacting or not, besides the dimension of the space, their behavior near the transition point has a universal character.
+It is independent of $N$ and whether or not the bosons interact.\\[2cm]

 We would like to thank Dr. Parongama Sen for drawing our attention to the critical exponent and universality, as well as for useful discussions.
-SG acknowledges CSIR (India) for a Junior Research Fellowship, TKD acknowledges UGC (India) for the Emeritus Fellowship and AB acknowledges CSIR (India) for a Senior Research Fellowship.
+SG acknowledges CSIR (India) for a Senior Research Fellowship (Sanction No. : 09/028(0762)/2010-EMR-I).
+TKD acknowledges DST (India) for financial assistance through the USERS program.